-Consult a counselor to help you stop making excuses.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you stop making excuses.
+Simply click here to connect with one via BetterHelp.com.

 Listen, we’ve all made excuses to not do the things that we know we should be doing.
 This is a perfectly normal thing for people to do.

 After all, this bed is super comfortable, the weather outside is ugly, and there are so many better things to do than get up at the crack of dawn to go exercise – better things like sleep!

 We know what we should be doing, but sometimes we just don’t want to do it.
 And we make excuse after excuse for ourselves to avoid doing the unpleasant work that we need to do to succeed and improve our lives.

 But the reason that people make excuses to not do the work isn’t always so clear-cut.

 There are some theories out there about laziness and procrastination that challenge traditional views.
 It’s less that people are lazy and more that there are other factors at play.
 Laziness, apathy, and procrastination can be harsh interpretations of feeling overwhelmed, struggling with mental health issues like anxiety or depression, or not finding enough personal reward in the work to be motivated.

 Start with a simple question if you want to figure out how to stop making excuses:

 Why am I making excuses in the first place?